 If not for those bright lights, Vincent’s neighborhood bar would be hidden in plain sight in a rundown part of Worcester, Mass., on the ground level of a three-story, nondescript building, just across from a barely working factory.
 The old brick building feels particularly unwelcoming even for this part of town.
 It’s less the weathered forest-green paint job, which fades all into the evening, and more the tall barbed-wire fence surrounding one of its parking lots.
 There’s a sense that shit’s gone down here.
-Or is it a “cocktail lounge,” as noted by the neon in the other front window?
-It doesn’t matter, really.
+Though, that doesn’t matter, really.
 What is important: Vincent’s is where you’ll find the best meatball sandwich.

 But that pink.
 That glorious pink lights the dark street and finds its way into a million smartphone photos.
 The pink hangs as an homage to the once-ubiquitous mid-century cocktail lounge, the ones that still live in Martin Scorsese movies.

-The sign above the door once belonged to a Jewelry store named Vincent and deemed close enough to “Vincent’s” to be left as is.
+The sign above the door once belonged to a Vincent Jewelry store and deemed close enough to “Vincent’s” to be left as is.
 The diamond from the defunct jeweler was replaced by a tipped martini glass.
-But it’s this little sign people recognize and laugh at when they end up in this neighborhood in New England’s second largest city—far from any other nightlife save the unassuming Hell’s Angels bar down the street—that declares, in fact, this is the place you want to be.
+But it’s this little sign people recognize when they end up in this neighborhood, 45 minutes west of Boston, that declares, in fact, this is the place you want to be.

 “THIS IS IT.”